sureshcsdp/cleancloud/README.md

 # CleanCloud

-**Read-only, conservative cloud hygiene scanning for production environments.**
+**A trust-first cloud hygiene engine for production environments.
+CleanCloud provides conservative, read-only hygiene signals for AWS and Azure that are safe to run in production and CI pipelines.**

 CleanCloud helps SRE and platform teams safely identify **review-only candidates** for orphaned, untagged, or inactive cloud resources — **without deleting anything,